festim-dev/V-V-report/report/validation/thermodesorption_spectra/baldwin/baldwin_tds.md

 This validation case is a thermo-desorption spectrum measurement perfomed by Baldwin et al. {cite}`baldwin_experimental_2014`.

-1 *μ*m thick co-deposited Be-(0.1)D layers were formed via a magnetron sputtering technique.
+1 *μ*m thick co-deposited $\mathrm{Be}$-(0.1)$\mathrm{D}$ layers were produced on 1mm radii tungsten spheres at $330K$ via a magnetron sputtering technique.
+The TDS measurement was then performed with a heating ramp of $0.3 K/s^{-1}$.

-To reproduce this experiment, 2 intrinsic traps are needed.
+To reproduce this experiment, 2 intrinsic traps are used to emulate trapping by $\mathrm{Be}$.
-The experiment was reproduced with three different BC types.
+The model was run with three different BC types: Siervert's, RecombinationFlux and custom dynamically computed surface concentration (DSC) RecombinationFlux using equation 5 from the paper.

-INSERT BERYLLIUM PARAMETERS HERE

-INSERT TRAP PARAMETERS HERE

 +++